Aqueous Film-Forming Foam (AFFF) Lawsuit

 There has yet to be a global settlement for the AFFF personal injury lawsuits, but one could come in the near future.

-Currently, there are 12,064active AFFF lawsuits consolidated in federal court in multidistrict litigation (MDL).
+Currently, there are 13,942active AFFF lawsuits consolidated in federal court in multidistrict litigation (MDL).
 MDLs are used to streamline the legal process when many similar lawsuits are filed, placing them all before one judge.

 Settlements worth billions of dollars have already been agreed to for public water systems that brought lawsuits.
 Now, the MDL is focused in on personal injury cases.
+However, these settlements cover the costs of cleanup and remediation of water supplies and systems.
+They do not provide compensation for people injured by AFFF or PFAS contamination.
+If you were injured by these exposures, you will have to file an individual AFFF lawsuit.

 A global settlement could resolve thousands of lawsuits and bring relief to people who say they were impacted by these serious issues.